Begin your career in law in a friendly, stimulating environment. Develop skills and tailor your studies to match your aspirations.

 Our four-year degree programmes (including a foundation year) provide an alternative route to undergraduate study at university if you do not have the grades to access higher education in the traditional way.

-On successful completion of the Law Foundation Year pathway you will progress on to the three-year undergraduate degree in Law.
+On successful completion of the Law Foundation Year pathway you will progress on to the Law (with a Foundation Year) undergraduate degree.